Calendula During Pregnancy: Uses, Interactions, And Side Effects

 European Scientific Cooperative on Phytotherapy (ESCOP) does not recommend the topical use of calendula since there is no data to determine its safety during pregnancy (6).

 Calendula is used as one of the ingredients in stretch marks removal oil, which is considered effective and does not show any adverse reactions (7).
-Also, many topical creams and skin care oils contain calendula among its ingredients.
+Also, many topical creams and skin care oils contain calendula among their ingredients.
 Always check the ingredients of a cream or oil and discuss its safety with your obstetrician before using it.

 Is Calendula Tea Safe During Pregnancy?